nmbee1023/react-memo/README.md

     ?
 What Firebase project do you want to associate as default?
 Example app (example-app-fd690)

-    === Database Setup
+    ===  Setup

-    Firebase Realtime Database Rules allow you to define how your data should be structured and when your data can be read from and written to.
+    Firebase Realtime  Rules allow you to define how your data should be structured and when your data can be read from and written to.

     ?
-What file should be used for Database Rules? database.rules.json ✔  Database Rules for example-app-fd690 have been downloaded to database.rules.json.
+What file should be used for  Rules? .rules.json ✔   Rules for example-app-fd690 have been downloaded to .rules.json.
-    Future modifications to database.rules.json will update Database Rules when you run firebase deploy.
+    Future modifications to .rules.json will update  Rules when you run firebase deploy.

     === Hosting Setup